-Red – STOP: There are too many or too serious of risk factors that we can’t even start.
-If already underway, we need to stop until we can ensure everything is under control and we are not taking any more unnecessary risks.
+Red – STOP: There are too many risk factors or too serious that we can’t even start.
+If already underway, we need to stop until we can ensure everything is under control, and we are not taking any more unnecessary risks.

 Conservative Response Rule